 South Park creators Trey Parker and Matt Stone refer to it this way – think in “buts” and “therefores”…

-As Parker and Stone recommend, don’t think of plot as, “this happens and then this happens” but instead think of it like “this happens therefore this happens” or “this happens but this happens, therefore this happens.”
+As Parker and Stone recommend, don’t think of plot as, “this happens and then this happens” but instead think of it like “this happens, therefore, this happens” or “this happens, but this happens, therefore this happens.”

 If you map out the plot of your story with decisions, actions, and consequences in mind, your storytelling will work on some level no matter what the details may be.
-That’s because everything that happens does this because of a specific reason, justifying it as valid in the eyes of the viewer.
+That’s because everything that happens does this for a specific reason, justifying it as valid in the eyes of the viewer.

 Example: Your main character is an air traffic controller slumping through another normal day at work when a terrorist group decides to hijack the air traffic tower (inciting incident).

-Tasked with a decision to give in to the terrorist’s demands, or try to fight back and save two planes full of people from ramming into each other, the hero decides to push one of the terrorists out the control tower window – an action – which leads to the other terrorists throwing our hero out the window after their fallen comrade – a consequence!
+Tasked with a decision to give in to the terrorist’s demands or try to fight back and save two planes full of people from ramming into each other, the hero decides to push one of the terrorists out the control tower window – an action – which leads to the other terrorists throwing our hero out the window after their fallen comrade – a consequence!